awsdocs/amazon-sagemaker-developer-guide/doc_source/debugger-built-in-rules.md

 | --- | --- |
 | Profiling rules for deep learning frameworks \(TensorFlow and PyTorch\) |  [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/sagemaker/latest/dg/debugger-built-in-rules.html)  |

+**Warning**
+SageMaker Debugger deprecates the framework profiling feature starting from TensorFlow 2\.11 and PyTorch 2\.0\.
+You can still use the feature in the previous versions of the frameworks and SDKs as follows\.
+SageMaker Python SDK <= v2\.130\.0
+PyTorch >= v1\.6\.0, < v2\.0
+TensorFlow >= v2\.3\.1, < v2\.11
+With the deprecation, SageMaker Debugger also discontinues support for the three `ProfilerRules` for framework profiling\.
+See also [Amazon SageMaker Debugger Release Notes: March 16, 2023](debugger-release-notes.md#debugger-release-notes-20230315)\.

 ## Debugger Rule<a name="debugger-built-in-rules-Rule"></a>

 The following rules are the Debugger built\-in rules that are callable using the `Rule.sagemaker` classmethod\.